BenKaehler/q2-makarsa/joss-paper/paper.md

   open in the visualisation, any changes you make to the settings (such as the scaling of edges or nodes) will be applied to all tabs at once.

-Figure 1 \autoref{fig:visual} is an example of a PNG image saved directly from the visualiser.
+\autoref{fig:visual} is an example of a PNG image saved directly from the visualiser.
 This figure is a visualisation of the networks inferred from the QIIME 2 Parkinson's Mouse Tutorial data [@pdmice] using FlashWeave.
 Nodes represent ASV (Amplicon Sequence Variants), are coloured by taxonomic classification, and